Grimxjoke/Size/report.md

 # Liquidate & Self-Liquidate Should Have 100% Uptime

 ## Impact
-Lenders can lose funds if the borrower's collateral is dropping when the protocol is paused.
+Lenders can lose funds if the borrower's collateral drops when the protocol is paused.

 ## Proof of Concept